 As of May 2026, the MDL covers approximately 146 individual federal cases and is growing each month.
 The lead counsel and plaintiff steering committee were appointed on January 30, 2026, and include attorneys from Dolman Law Group, Ciresi Conlin LLP, Milberg PLLC, Rafferty Domnick Cunningham & Yaffa, and Andrews & Higgins.
 A special master, former U.S. Associate Attorney General Thomas J. Perrelli, has been appointed to oversee settlement discussions.

 Each family in the MDL files their own individual case with its own facts.
 The MDL coordinates pretrial work like discovery, depositions of Roblox executives, and document production for efficiency.
 Eventually, cases are returned to their home districts for trial unless they settle first.
 The structure is designed for situations exactly like this, where many people across the country have been harmed in similar ways by the same defendant.
-If you think your family fits the pattern, you can request a free case review in about two minutes.
+If you think your family fits the pattern, a licensed attorney can tell you whether your facts qualify.

 Separately, six state attorneys general have filed their own lawsuits against Roblox, and Roblox has already paid $35.8 million in April 2026 to settle with Alabama, West Virginia, and a third state.
 The remaining state suits are still active.
 Below is the current status as of May 2026: